The WRAP Story

 Since 1986, AHP has focused on changing healthcare systems to improve individuals’ lives.
 Staff advance the principles of prevention, wellness, and self-care that are central to WRAP.
 They promote recovery and community integration for people who are experiencing homelessness, who have behavioral health conditions, who have been affected by trauma, and who are involved with the criminal justice system.

-Today, AHP works closely with Copeland Center staff to ensure the Center continues to collect data on what helps people get well and stay well and what ensures the success of WRAP groups.
+Today, AHP continues to collect data on what helps people get well and stay well and what ensures the success of WRAP groups.
 AHP incorporates these findings into training events and mental health recovery and WRAP resources.
-Both organizations are committed to advancing evidence-based practices that restore hope, dignity, and empowerment to individuals while supporting the providers who serve them.
+AHP is committed to advancing evidence-based practices that restore hope, dignity, and empowerment to individuals while supporting the providers who serve them.
 Mary Ellen continues to serve as a senior advisor to AHP.
-Jane remains on staff at the Copeland Center, continuing to support and inspire others through her ability to share unique knowledge of WRAP and the history of its development, the people who influenced it, and a deep understanding of what it means to be well.

-The Copeland Center is the only organization in the world licensed by AHP to oversee WRAP Co-Facilitator training and certification, including being the exclusive certifying entity for Advanced Level WRAP Co-Facilitators.
-Only the Copeland Center and Advanced Level WRAP Co-Facilitators certified by them can certify WRAP Co-Facilitators.
-The Copeland Center is also the only organization in the world authorized by AHP to convey the certification of WRAP Center of Excellence.
+AHP is the sole source for WRAP.
+It oversees all WRAP Facilitator training and certification, including Advanced Level WRAP Facilitators.
+Only AHP and the organizations it licenses can certify Advanced Level WRAP Facilitators.
+AHP is also the only organization in the world authorized to convey the certification of WRAP Center of Distinction.

 AHP is passionately attuned to the WRAP principles, which is evident in the company’s mission to improve health and human services systems of care and business operations to help organizations and individuals reach their full potential.